-Focus area: Think about how the sign-up process on your website can be updated to make it clearer to the data subject how you intend to use their data - what requires their consent (as well as what doesn’t).
-Also consider how you can show that this information has been displayed and understood to an internal or external audit.
+Focus area: Think about how the sign-up process for your website visitors; you’ll need to clearly explain what requires their consent (as well as what doesn’t), and how you intend to use their data.
+Also, for external and internal auditing purposes, consider how you can demonstrate that this information has been displayed and understood by website visitors.

-A Right to Erasure has now been set out clearly in the GDPR which will allow individuals a qualified right to request that their data be erased, provided certain grounds apply (for example, the data is no longer necessary in relation to the purposes for which it was collected).
-Where relevant, businesses will have an obligation to erase the relevant personal data it holds concerning that individual within a maximum of one month of the receipt of the request.
+A Right to Erasure has now been set out clearly in the GDPR.
+It will allow individuals the right to request that their data be erased, provided certain grounds apply (for example, the data is no longer necessary in relation to the purposes for which it was collected).
+When requested, businesses will have an obligation to erase the relevant personal data it holds on that individual within one month of receipt of the request.

 Focus area: Locating all copies of personal data can be challenging.
 Think about where you may be asked to look for and erase data.
 Can your organisation locate all versions of an individual across your databases?
 What if they changed address or name?
 A unique pin (often known as a Single Customer View) can be a great way to smooth out the erasure process.

 Businesses will be required to appoint a DPO to help them comply with all their obligations under GDPR.
 This is a designated role with tasks set out in the GDPR, including responsibility for monitoring compliance.
 It’s needed whether the organisation is acting as a processor or a controller where processing operations require regular or systematic monitoring of people on a large scale.